polgreen/control2/README.md

 1. Setup: obtain the plant, fixed-point format and dynamic input ranges, and translate them to a struct in MATLAB;
 2. Parse: obtain the digital plant implementation, and then translate it to an ANSI-C file;
-3. Execute: obtain the ANSI-C file, call CBMC-CEGIS as back-end program synthesis tool, and then perform the automated synthesis;
+3. Execute: obtain the ANSI-C file from the previous step, call CBMC-CEGIS as back-end program synthesis tool, and then perform the automated synthesis;
 4. Extract: obtain the .log that is generated after the synthesis phase and then check the synthesized digital-controller.
 5. Report: obtain the digital-controller, translate it to a MATLAB system, and then show the result to the user.